FuraXx/litem/README.md

 LiteM helps you create a FiveM version not relying on FiveM services.

-We (and you btw) cannot distribute modified binaries who do such thing so we'd make it easy for you to generate them.

-Each LiteM user SHOULD compile the source by themselves to comply with FiveM ToS

 ## ⬇️ for the brave ⬇️

 # Installation